RetroReversing/retroReversing/pages/gba/GBASDK.md

 ---
 # API Headers (/include folder)
-This folder contains
+This folder contains both C header include files (.h) and assembly headers (.s) that declare all the functions and macros used in the GBA SDK libraries.

 File Name | Extension | Description
 ---|---|---
-Agb | .h | Include file for declaring
-AgbDefine | .h, .s |
-AgbDefineArm | .s |
-AgbIr | .h | Include file for declaring
-AgbMacro | .h, .s |
+Agb | .h | Include file for importing all the common header files such as **AgbTypes.h** AgbDefine | .h, .s |  Include file for declaring common macros such as **LCD_WIDTH** AgbDefineArm | .s | Assembly include file for declaring common macros such as **SYSTEM_CLOCK** AgbIr | .h | Include file for declaring the functions in the Infrared Communication library AgbMacro | .h, .s |
 AgbMacroArm | .s |
 AgbMemoryMap | .h, .s |
 AgbMemoryMapArm | .s |
-AgbMultiBoot | .h | Include file for declaring AgbSound | .h | Include file for declaring AgbSyscallDefine | .s |
+AgbMultiBoot | .h | Include file for declaring the types used for the Multi-player download functionality with one cartridge AgbSound | .h | Include file for declaring AgbSyscallDefine | .s |
 AgbSyscallDefineArm | .s |
 AgbSystemCall | .h | Include file for declaring AgbTypes | .h | Include file for declaring
-IsAgbPrint | .h | Include file for declaring
+IsAgbPrint | .h | Include file for declaring the functions in the Debug Print to terminal library

 <div class="rr-source-code-title">API Header Files</div><section class="rr-main-cards">
 <div class="rr-file-card">